GB0ZqhA1/GCP/imagenet_model/README.md

-# Accelerated models
+# Accelerated models for ImageNet inference

-Accelerated models compiled by Pytorch JIT for CUDA.
+Accelerated models for ImageNet inference compiled by Pytorch JIT for CUDA.

 ## Requirements
 - Python 3.6